Constantiner/zohar/README.md

 ### Type Safety and Unsubscription Perspective

-- **`miko`**:
+- **`zohar`**:
-  - **Type-Safe by Design**: In `miko`, event names and associated data types are defined upfront, ensuring that only valid events with the correct data structure can be emitted.
+  - **Type-Safe by Design**: In `zohar`, event names and associated data types are defined upfront, ensuring that only valid events with the correct data structure can be emitted.
 TypeScript will catch any mismatches at compile time, significantly reducing the risk of runtime errors.
   - **Type Inference**: When you emit or subscribe to an event, TypeScript knows exactly what data type is expected, offering full type inference and autocompletion within your IDE.
-  - **Simple Unsubscription**: The `subscribe` function in `miko` returns an `unsubscribe` function, making it easy to remove listeners even when they are defined inline.
+  - **Simple Unsubscription**: The `subscribe` function in `zohar` returns an `unsubscribe` function, making it easy to remove listeners even when they are defined inline.
 This avoids the complexity of managing listener references manually.

 - **Node.js EventEmitter**:
   - **No Native Type Safety**: The Node.js EventEmitter API is inherently untyped, meaning you can emit any event with any data, and TypeScript won't provide any safety checks.
 This can lead to potential runtime errors if the wrong data is emitted or if a listener expects a different data structure.